 Taghazout Surf : La Source for intermediates

 The drive north of Taghazout to La Source will reward you with a short but playful wave.
 The wave breaks right and left over a rocky reef and is best in a gently offshore wind and shoulder-high swell.
 Beginners and intermediates can enjoy this beach break without the worry of getting soaked.
 Learn how to surf in Morocco by getting the basics right.
-Here are some tips on surfing in Taghazout.
+Here are some tips on Taghazout surf.

 Tamraght for more traditional vibe